OpenNebula/marketplace-docs/source/service/vnf.rst

 See: :ref:`Contextualization Parameters <vnf_dhcp4_context_param>`

-The VNF provides *Dynamic Host Configuration Protocol* (DHCPv4) service implemented by `ISC Kea <https://www.isc.org/kea/>`_ software suite.
+The VNF provides *Dynamic Host Configuration Protocol* (DHCPv4) service implemented by the `ISC Kea <https://www.isc.org/kea/>`_ software suite.

 .. warning::

-    Be careful and always specify interfaces the DHCP service should operate on as you could negatively affect availability of other the devices and services running on the connected networks!
+    Be careful and always specify interfaces the DHCP service should operate on as you could negatively affect the availability of other the devices and services running on the connected networks!

 Enabled service without any other context parameters will run DHCP on all interfaces and their subnets.
 The context parameter ``ONEAPP_VNF_DHCP4_INTERFACES`` limits the functionality on particular interfaces.
 Firstly, it tells on which interface it will listen for DHCP requests.
 Secondly, it will determine for which subnets it will provide leases - it will auto-generate subnet lease configuration (if no ``ONEAPP_VNF_DHCP4_SUBNET[0-9]`` are provided).